How to Conduct a Brand Audit? The 5 Step Guide

 Your customers are a goldmine of knowledge.
 After all, who knows better about the good and the bad aspects of your product?

 There’re plenty of possibilities to get the information you need.
-You can run a poll, conduct an online survey, ask questions by phone or email.
+You can run a poll, conduct online or email surveys, or ask questions by phone.
 The qualitative evidence you’ll gather will be a great addition to all the hard data.
 It’ll give you answers you can’t find in the metrics, such as the satisfaction rate of customer service experience or why people choose your brand over your competition.

-Don’t forget about other critical factors such as security and privacy settings, ease of data import/export or website’s general performance (there’s nothing more annoying than unresponsive website due to a server crash).
+Don’t forget about other critical factors such as security and privacy settings, ease of data import/export, or website’s general performance (there’s nothing more annoying than an unresponsive website due to a server crash).

-Analysing customers’ funnel can indicate specific areas that discourage your clients from purchase.
-You’ll be able to solve the problems in advance to ensure smooth customer experience.
+Analyzing the customers’ funnel can indicate specific areas that discourage your clients from purchasing.
+You’ll be able to solve the problems in advance to ensure a smooth customer experience.
 We had a similar problem at Brand24 and Mike can tell you how we dealt with it.